flange-projects/flange/cloud/readme.md

 # Flange Cloud™

-_Design a monolith.
+_Build a monolith.
 Deploy cloud native._

 Flange Cloud transparently transforms and deploys a well-designed monolith application to a distributed, elastic, highly-scalable cloud-native application.
 Flange merely requires that your application architecture have well-placed “perforations” reflecting a modular design—which in itself is a good practice.